-- 1. Graduate assistantship appointments are intended to provide financial support to qualified graduate students.
-Graduate students who do not require or receive an assistantship may be eligible to receive other forms of scholarship support.
-In addition, these graduate students may be eligible to work in a regular student employment position on campus. - 2.
-The recommended compensation levels and tuition remission limitation does not apply to federal and non-federal programs that specifically support graduate and post-doctoral study and research training such as the NSF Graduate Research Fellowship Program, NIH National Research Service Award, Graduate Engineering for Minorities (GEM), etc. - 3.
+1. Graduate assistantship appointments are intended to provide financial support to qualified graduate students.
+Graduate students who do not require or receive an assistantship may

+- 2. The recommended compensation levels and tuition remission limitation referred to in the Graduate Assistant Employment Policies and the Tuition Remission Policy does not apply to federal and non-federal programs that specifically support graduate and post-doctoral study and research training such as the NSF Graduate Research Fellowship Program, NIH National Research Service Award, Graduate Engineering for Minorities (GEM), etc. - 3.
 In some cases, receiving financial support from one source prohibits additional support from another.
 For example, some federally-funded full-time fellowships prohibit the recipient from receiving any other support from federal sources (e.g. a federally-funded GRA appointment).
-In cases where a student is already receiving fellowship support, the PhD Director should contact Sponsored Programs Accounting before offering a graduate assistantship, especially if either the fellowship, graduate assistant appointment or both are federally-funded.

-4. Graduate Research Assistants (GRA) receive a subsistence allowance in the form of a stipend and are expected to be engaged in research during their appointment period.
+In cases where a student is already receiving fellowship support, the PhD Director should contact Sponsored Programs Accounting before offering a graduate assistantship, especially if either the fellowship, graduate assistant appointment or both are federally-funded. - 4.
+Graduate Research Assistants (GRA) receive a subsistence allowance in the form of a stipend and are expected to be engaged in research during their appointment period.
 GRAs are entitled to time-off during the break weeks between academic terms and observed University holidays.
 Academic terms covered by an appointment are considered active times for research and training and requests for time-off (e.g. vacation) are granted at the sole discretion of the mentor or advisor.
 Time-off during an academic term should only be granted if it does not have a negative impact on the research or project and is not detrimental to the GRA's academic progress.
 If there is any concern that the leave would have a negative impact, the mentor or advisor should deny the request for time-off.
 Because GRA's are not employees of the University and the stipend is paid as a subsistence allowance, the payment cannot be reduced or modified for any approved leave, vacation, and/or sick time.
 If the GRA appointment is externally-funded (e.g. federal funds) and the graduate research assistant has a need for an extended leave that may have a negative impact in the completion of the project's research outcomes, please contact your Sponsored Programs Accounting representative.